 The Trust is a Delaware statutory trust formed on July 23, 2014.
-The Trust is a series trust formed pursuant to the Delaware Statutory Trust Act and currently includes one series: Breakwave Dry Bulk Shipping ETF ("BDRY," or the "Fund"), is a commodity pool that continuously issues shares of beneficial interest that may be purchased and sold on the NYSE Arca.
+The Trust is a series trust formed pursuant to the Delaware Statutory Trust Act and currently includes one series: Breakwave Dry Bulk Shipping ETF ("BDRY," or the "Fund"), which is a commodity pool that continuously issues shares of beneficial interest that may be purchased and sold on the NYSE Arca.
+Breakwave Tanker Shipping ETF ("BWET") was added to the Trust as its second series on May 3, 2023.